amalgamaria/secretariat/docs/access/transferring-files.rst

 .. code-block:: bash

    The server's host key is unknown.
 You have no guarantee that the server is the computer you think it is.

    [...]

    Trust this host and carry on connecting?

 8. Output should print to the 'Message log'.

-	*This is thhe pannel below the 'Toolbar' and 'Quickconnect' sections at the top of the window.*
+	*This is the pannel below the 'Toolbar' and 'Quickconnect' sections at the top of the window.*

-   When output similar to the following appears in the 'Message log' and files / directories are present in both the 'Local site' and the 'Remote site' panels, the connection has been successfully established.
+   When output similar to the following appears and files / directories are present in both the 'Local site' and the 'Remote site' panels, the connection has been successfully established.

 .. code-block:: rst